 Inserting a component#

-Each component's deep-dive page documents every prop with examples — see the cards above.
+Each component's deep-dive page documents every setting with examples — see the cards above.